JimKonstantinopoulos/Algorithms_and_Complexity/index.md

    4. Click Run

-   5. In case .sln doesn't work (same in my case) follow steps 6, 7 and 8
+   5. In case .sln doesn't work (same in my case) follow steps below...

    6. Open cmd and run `cd (Your path to code file)`